Outfit7: Other awards and recognitions

+Environmental initiatives

+Outfit7 has participated in the annual Green Game Jam since 2023, incorporating eco-friendly features into its games.

+In 2024, the company again took part in the initiative, adding environmental actions to Talking Tom Gold Run and My Talking Tom Friends.

+In 2022, Outfit7 partnered with the non-profit organization One Tree Planted for an Earth Day event integrated into its mobile game Talking Tom Gold Run.
+During the "Grow & Go" in-game event, all revenue from specific in-app purchases was donated to reforestation efforts, resulting in the planting of 50,000 trees—surpassing the original target of 30,000.
+The company's London team also took part in a local reforestation activity, planting saplings in cooperation with Reforest Nicosia.

+Community engagement

+Outfit7 maintains a corporate social responsibility initiative called the Giving Back Program, which focuses on community support through the renovation of children's camps and recreational areas.
+The program began as an employee-led project and continues on an annual basis.

 Offices

-Outfit7 operates offices in 6 cities in Europe and Asia.
-The company currently operates in London, Ljubljana, Barcelona, Limassol, Hong Kong and Beijing.
+Outfit7 operates offices in 4 cities in Europe and Asia.
+The company currently operates in London, Ljubljana, Limassol and Shanghai.

 Acquisition and leadership change

 In 2016, Samo and Iza Login hired Goldman Sachs to arrange for a deal to sell their company.
-On 20 January 2017 it was announced in a press release that Outfit7 was sold to United Luck Holdings Consortium, a China-based group for US$1 billion.
+On 20 January 2017, it was announced in a press release that Outfit7 was sold to United Luck Holdings Consortium, a China-based group for US$1 billion.
 However, four days later, another press release indicated that United Luck would sell Outfit7 to a Chinese chemical company, Zhejiang Jinke Peroxide Company, which was renamed to Zhejiang Jinke Entertainment Culture Co.
 Ltd after it had purchased a Chinese game developer.
 There was some confusion over who owned Outfit7 given that Jinke had disclosed plans to buy a 10% stake of United Luck.
 In March 2017, the agreement to sell Outfit7 to Jinke was signed.
 Samo Login remained on board as company director, and Iza Login remained as an advisor.
 In July 2018, Xinyu Qian became the CEO.